Industry

 //Spider Man

 With great power comes great responsibility.
-I happened to be the only designer who knew in and out of Display Network.
+And I happened to be the only designer who knew the Display Network in and out.

 Deep System Expertise:

-I leveraged my knowledge of the Display Network to get the pages configured.
-I managed the parameters, image uploads, and data logic, ensuring our CMS could handle the incoming scale without compromising Nike's visual standards.Cross-Functional Orchestration:
+This is where knowing the Display Network inside out became the actual superpower.
+I managed the parameters, image uploads, and recommendation logic myself — ensuring the CMS could handle the incoming scale without breaking Nike's visual standards at any point.Cross-Functional Orchestration:

-For two weeks, I worked late into the night alongside the developers and director-level stakeholders.
-I took end-to-end ownership of the final output, alongside Varanya Kapur, from gathering marketing requirements to conducting the final QC and UAT.
+For two weeks straight, I was working late nights alongside developers and director-level stakeholders.
+Together with Varanya Kapur, I took end-to-end ownership of the final output — from gathering marketing requirements all the way to conducting the final QC and UAT before go-live.

 Dream Team